searchisko/elasticsearch-river-jira/README.md

     This software is licensed under the Apache 2 license, quoted below.

-    Copyright 2012 RedHat <http://www.redhat.com> and other contributors
+    Copyright 2012 Red Hat Inc. and/or its affiliates and other contributors as indicated by the @authors tag.
+    All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of